legal resources necessary to hold negligent facilities accountable.

 Many nursing home supervisors, nurses and nursing staff go to great lengths not to inform family members about a change in the resident’s medical condition or injury suffered at the facility through the carelessness or negligence of staff members.
 Treatment records and written care plans are often deficient in information failing to describe exactly why or how the resident suffered their injuries or decline in their condition.

 As a way to provide assistance to family members with a loved one in a nursing facility, our San Bernardino County elder abuse lawyers routinely review, evaluate and assess national databases including information on Medicare.gov.
 This publicly available data outlines safety concerns, health violations, opened inspections and filed complaints against nursing facilities all across the United States.
 We publish our findings in an effort to provide substantial information to help families make the best decision possible when placing a loved one in a local area nursing home.Comparing San Bernardino Area Nursing Facilities

 The information below was compiled by our California elder abuse attorneys that outlines nursing facilities in the San Bernardino area that currently maintain below average ratings compared with other nursing homes in the United States.
-In addition, our law firm has posted our primary concerns detailing specific concerns involved in actual incidences, events and accidents occurring in these nursing homes that caused injury or could have caused injury to the resident.
+In addition, our network of attorneys has posted our primary concerns detailing specific concerns involved in actual incidences, events and accidents occurring in these nursing homes that caused injury or could have caused injury to the resident.
 Some of these cases involve preventable accidents, avoidable urinary tract infections and accident hazards that compromised the resident’s health.Information on California Nursing Home Abuse & Negligence Lawsuits